keylime/keylime/docs/design/security.rst

 that binding needs to be performed by a trusted entity.
 The binding may be transitive so that the attestation signing key is bound to another key which itself is bound to the attested node.

-In Keylime, attestations can be bound to the attested node in a number of different ways.
+In Keylime, attestations can be bound to the attested node in a number of different ways:

 Binding to a TPM Endorsement Key
 """"""""""""""""""""""""""""""""